TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 testing server  740457514281468024
 ```

-* Type the name or ID of that server after the command ".connect server name here".
+* Type the name or ID of that server after the command ".connect server name here". \n
 .connect testing server
 or
 .connect 740457514281468024